ShieldQiQi/ShieldQiQi/README.md

 - 🤔 I'm going to work at 2012 Laboratory, Huawei(shenzhen) in 2022, work on linux sdk developement
 - ⚡ Fun fact: ```I need a girlfriend, I never had one```
 - ⚡ I did Robotics, Electronics, Mechatronics, and some Software developement in my past last years
-- ⚡ but my work is Linux, life is just magic
+- ⚡ but my work is about Linux, life is just magic

 <!--
 **ShieldQiQi/ShieldQiQi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.